I love colors and as the result of my unconditional love, you hardly can see any black & white examples in my portfolio.

 Shooting + Processing

-I love shooting during the snowstorms.
+I love shooting during the snow storms.
 This is when I do not bother to bring DSLR camera with me.
 I only pick my point-and-shoot Lumix LX7 so I can keep it in my pocket and be ready to shoot quick and hide it again.

 I was waiting for the train at the small station in Montreal’s suburb when I saw the train slowly moving through the snow.
 I was quick enough to take 3 bracketed shots hand-held.
 Later I merged 3 images to HDR in Photoshop HDR Pro (check my free guide “Natural Looking HDR Workflow“).
-I converted color HDR image to black and white in Photoshop using Topaz B&W Effects plug-in.
+I converted the color HDR image to black and white in Photoshop using Topaz B&W Effects plug-in.

 Deconstructing Featured Photo

 Lightroom: import, tagging, export to Photoshop HDR Pro

 Photoshop: 3 exposures ( -1, 0, +1) were used to tone map image, 32-bit tiff image was saved to Lightroom (check my free guide “Natural Looking HDR Workflow“) Lightroom: straightening, cropping, contrast, color correction.

 Photoshop: Cleaning ( I spent at least 15 min to remove distracting elements on the left side using the Stamp Tool), contrast.

 - Topaz B&W Effects was used to convert color image to black & white version.

 - Topaz DeNoise was used to reduce digital noise.